Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 > Shared language informs the decision.
 Clear decision rights determine who makes it.

-Consensus can inform a decision.

-It should not replace accountability.

 ## Decision Rights Enable Autonomy

 Autonomy is not created by telling teams to move faster.